 Samurai Warriors adopted Zen Buddhism and meditation because it allowed them to fight with an “empty mind”.
 For these swordsman, having an empty mind was vital in the midst of combat as it freed them from doubt, fear and focus on technique.
 Of course they trained technique, but when combat began, all thinking departed and the purity of the action took over.
 This is how we need to be on the course – less thinking and more playing.

-Being “Mindful” Of Your Thoughts and Emotions
+Be “Mindful” Of Your Thoughts and Emotions

 Thoughts => Emotions => Feelings => Behaviors/Actions

 Emotions, feelings and behaviors start with thinking, so use the time in between shots to be aware of it.
 Whatever you are thinking it’s not “right or wrong”, they are just thoughts.
 Judging your thinking as “wrong” is reacting to it and will create frustration and tension.
 Being mindful is about being curious, non-judgmental and letting unhelpful thoughts pass so you can bring your attention back to the present (your anchor).